-When it comes to deciding between a SIPP and a Lifetime ISA, there are several factors you should consider.
+When it comes to deciding between a pension and a Lifetime ISA, there are several factors you should consider.
 To make an informed decision, you need to understand the differences between these two options as well as your financial goals and current situation.

 A SIPP, or self-invested personal pension, is a type of pension plan that enables you to select your own investments.
 You contribute to your SIPP, and the money is invested on your behalf.
 Your savings grow tax-free until you reach retirement age, and you can withdraw your savings as regular income.
 And you cant take 25% of the money tax-free at retirement age.
 You could also simply use your workplace pension place to achieve the same affect.
 This is well worth doing, especially if they match your contributions!

 On the other hand, a Lifetime ISA is a savings account designed to help you save for your first home or retirement.
 You can contribute up to £4,000 per year, and the government will add a 25% bonus to your contributions, up to a maximum of £1,000 per year.
 The savings in a Lifetime ISA grow tax-free, and you can withdraw them without penalty when you reach age 60 or when you use them to buy your first home.